Search Programs

 - Expected Time to Completion: 18 months

-Johnson College offers a 74-credit associate of science (AS) degree in veterinary technology.
+Johnson College offers a 71-credit associate of science (AS) degree in veterinary technology.
 On campus, students gain hands-on knowledge and skills at the Johnson College Animal Care Center, which offers routine exams, dental care, spays and neuters, and lab diagnostics for dogs and cats.

 Courses include clinical applications for small and large animals; animal anatomy and physiology; parasitology and immunology; surgical nursing; and more.
-Johnson College graduates have an impressive three-year, first-time VTNE pass rate of 82 percent (2020-2023).
+Johnson College graduates have an impressive three-year, first-time VTNE pass rate of 73.68 percent (2021-2024).

 Graduates have opportunities in many areas of veterinary medicine such as research facilities, small and large animal clinics, zoos, academia, pharmaceutical companies, laboratories, and government agencies such as the United States Department of Agriculture (USDA).